To Enlarge Images – Right Click Image then Open in a New Tab.

 For Swans to Eat DRY FEED, Extrudes or Pellets without Water,

-Clumping, getting STUCK, Blocking Swallowing,
+Clumping, getting STUCK, Blocking Swallowing, and Causing

-and Causing a Condition called “CHOKE.”
+a Condition called “CHOKE.”

 Especially, if a Swan tries to Eat Dry Feed TOO Fast.

-This can be VERY Serious.. an Emergency.
+“CHOKE” can be VERY Serious.. an Emergency ! ! !

 In our Back Yard Rescue/Recovery Enclosure…